 The venue will also play host to Side Hustle, a pub-like space which will serve a diet of “Mexican shared plates and tequila-based tipples”.
 The NoMad will also have its own dedicated cocktail Lounge called Common Decency.

 A dedicated space on the ground floor, meanwhile, will host a museum of the Metropolitan Police Force.

 The new hotel is the brainchild of NoMad Hotels, who own a collection of fashionable boutiques in New York, Los Angeles and Las Vegas.
 The chain is owned by the Sydell Group, who also own the Ned Hotel.

+The NoMad Hotel will open on the 25th of May 2021.
 More information about the NoMad restaurant London can be found here.

 If you’d like to discover more great restaurants and bars in London, please click here.